Pear and Chocolate Fugassa

 Soft and fragrant pear and chocolate fugassa: a simple recipe to make at home for a tall and fluffy cake, with caramelized pears and melted chocolate chips.

-Pear and chocolate fugassa is a dessert that embodies the balance between sweet and crunchy, a lesson in humility from Italian pastry.
-The caramelized pears, soft and fragrant, pair with the bittersweet chocolate like a natural harmony, while the 00 flour and instant yeast give body without being overwhelming.
-It's a simple but refined idea, perfect for those who want a dessert that speaks of seasonality and respect for ingredients, without sacrificing pleasure.
+Pear and chocolate fugassa is a dessert that embodies the balance between sweet and crunchy, reflecting Italian pastry wisdom.
+The caramelized pears, soft and fragrant, pair beautifully with the bittersweet chocolate, creating a natural harmony.
+00 flour and instant yeast add body without overwhelming the flavors.

 Instructions